-For example, you have Posts, Pages, Movies, and Events as post types on your site but you only want users to be able to create subscriptions for Movies and Events.
+For example, you have Posts, Pages, Media, Movies, and Events as post types on your site but you only want users to be able to create subscriptions for Movies and Events.
 Just use this shortcode:

 Similarly, if you want to limit this further by only allowing users to create subscriptions for the Actors (custom taxonomy for Movies) and Local (custom taxonomy for Events), then use this shortcode:

 The order of post types and taxonomies doesn’t matter – Content Notify will understand and work out which taxonomies are associated with which post types.
 Magic!

 Should you wish to add the Content Notify form, including any shortcode parameters, to a theme template file, you can use this code:

 On submission, and once the page has been reloaded, the page that features the shortcode will show any validation errors above the Content Notify form or will hide the form and display a success message when it is correctly submitted.

 It is not recommended to put the Content Notify form into a modal popup as the page needs to refresh in order to submit and validate the entered data.

 Users that are logged in will benefit from their first name, last name, and email address being pre-populated in the form, providing that this information is available in their user account.